-A $20-million housing project is giving a Hartford’s Frog Hollow neighborhood a big boost.
+A $20-million housing project is giving Hartford’s Frog Hollow neighborhood a big boost.

 Recently, the apartments inside a former mill on Broad Street were renovated.

-Jendayi Nelson has lived in the Billings Forge apartments for five years.
-She no longer has to take the stairs to her third-floor apartment.
+A resident who has lived in the Billings Forge apartments for five years who wishes to remain anonymous says she no longer has to take the stairs to her third-floor apartment.

 A new elevator is just one of the improvements made to the 112-unit housing complex.
 The public spaces were renovated, the windows replaced, and all the units brought up to code.
 Outdoor spaces, including a garden, were also added.

-“It makes me feel like I matter because they didn’t have to do that,” said Nelson.
+“It makes me feel like I matter because they didn’t have to do that,” the resident said.

 The state contributed $5 million to the price tag.
 Another $9 million came from federal funds, and the rest, private investment.